sfavorite/ssh_multi_keys/ssh_multi_key.md

 Here is where you can put your own name in:
 ![Key Name](https://github.com/sfavorite/ssh_multi_keys/blob/master/images/ssh_key_name.jpg)

-At the prompt enter a name that makes sense to you <strong>If you don't not put a custom name you will over any exisiting id_rsa key you have</strong>.
+At the prompt enter a name that makes sense to you. <strong>If you don't not put a custom name you will over any exisiting id_rsa key you have</strong>.
+Warned a third and final time.
 I use 'servername_rsa' that way the name of the key tells me which server and the rsa tells me the encryption protocol I used.
+So something like github_rsa.

 ## Copy key to remote server